 WHAT CAN OLDER ADULTS DO?

 Although the immediate demand for COVID-19 screening, testing, and treatment has made it more difficult for health care and aging organizations to reach out to older adults, many still offer opportunities for older adults to engage in a variety of meaningful ways within their homes or communities and to connect with helpful resources, services, and programs.
-Some states, like Iowa, have set up free programs to connect isolated residents with counselors and support groups by phone and online during the pandemic.
+Some states, like Iowa, have set up free programs to connect isolated residents with counselors and support groups by phone/commercial phone system and online during the pandemic.